 When and Where Are the Classes Offered?

-The next cycle of the Pasco County Citizens’ Academy will take place during the Fall of 2018.
-Classes will be held each Thursday, tentatively, from 4:00 p.m. to 6:30 p.m. at several locations throughout Pasco County, including the West Pasco Government Center, the Hudson Regional Library, the Emergency Operations Center (EOC), the Pasco County Jail, and other facilities.
-A copy of the schedule will become available during the Spring of 2018.
+The next cycle of the Pasco County Citizens’ Academy will take place during the Fall of 2019.
+Classes will be held once a week, from 4:00 p.m. to 6:30 p.m. at several locations throughout Pasco County, including the West Pasco Government Center, the Utilities Building in Land O Lakes, the Emergency Operations Center (EOC), the Pasco County Jail, and other facilities.

 Who May Attend?